nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 	- current and previous state of the switch
 	- changes to the selected organisation list (if any)

-{% include important.html content="The configuration availability switch does not affect service ID filtering changes in an appointments consumer system in the same supplier system, such as displaying service name when searching for free slots." %}
+{% include important.html content="The configuration visibility switch does not affect service ID filtering changes in an appointments consumer in the same supplier system, such as displaying service name when searching for free slots." %}

 ### Supplier switch set to OFF ###

 When the service ID supplier switch is set to OFF:

 - For ALL organisations in the supplier's system:
-	- the organisation-controlled service ID configuration screen(s) **SHALL NOT** be visible to users, or take effect upon the API
+	- the organisation-controlled service ID configuration **SHALL NOT** be visible to users, or take effect upon the API

 ### Supplier switch set to ON AT SELECTED ORGANISATIONS ###